triumphantomato/cryptsidian/README.md

 Encryption used is `aes-256-ctr`.
 A reasonable improvement would be using GCM instead to take advantage of AEAD.

 Salt is static in the source code.
 IV is unique and random (and pre-pended to the file on disk).
-PBKDF is `scrpyt` with default parameters, from the `Node.js crpyto` API.
+PBKDF is `scrypt` with default parameters, from the `Node.js crypto` API.

 Password is required to posess sufficient entropy, but you can change the amount of entropy required in the `hasEnoughEntropy` function.